ppranav250/alchemy-final/BROWSERBASE_SETUP.md

 ## 🎯 What's New

-The Eureka application now includes **BrowserBase integration** for extracting PDFs from complex academic sites like PubMed, Nature, Science, and IEEE.
+The PaperTrail application now includes **BrowserBase integration** for extracting PDFs from complex academic sites like PubMed, Nature, Science, and IEEE.
 This replaces the basic web scraping with sophisticated browser automation.

 ### 🚀 Enhanced Capabilities